pkkulk/face_recoginition_using_python/README.md

-# face_recoginition_using_python
- # Project Description  This project implements real-time face detection using OpenCV in Python.
-It utilizes the Haar Cascade classifier to detect frontal faces in a live video stream from the default camera.
-When a face is detected, a green rectangle is drawn around it.
-The program allows the user to exit by pressing the 'a' key.
+# Real-Time Face Detection using OpenCV

+This project demonstrates real-time face detection using OpenCV in Python.

+## Installation

+1. Install Python (if not already installed).
+2. Install OpenCV using pip:

+## Usage

+1. Run the `face_detection.py` script.
+2. Press the 'a' key to exit the program.

+## Contributing

+Contributions are welcome!
+Fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.